NEUIR/REFACT/README.md

-# REFACT: Fact Restatement for Compact and Faithful Chain-of-Thought Reasoning
+# REFACT: Adaptive Fact Restatement for Compact and Faithful Chain-of-Thought Reasoning

 Click the links below to view our papers, checkpoints: